I. Description of Works

 All spooled parts shall be lifted and transported in a similar manner.
 Special care shall be taken to avoid any significant deformation or stress during lifting or transportation.

 The target of the unloading operation shall be the minimum lifting and moving activities for the material.
 In this way, the damage of the parts/material will be reduced practically to none.

-Prior to the installation of the HDPE pipes and fittings, the face of the pipes and fittings shall be cleaned.
+Prior to the installation of the HDPE pipes and accessories, the face of the pipes and hdpe pipes fittings shall be cleaned.

-All pipes and fittings shall be protected against damage during handling from supplier to fabrication yard and further to final installation at site.
-Special care shall be taken to seal surfaces of pipes & fitting ends, and avoid contact with other materials (e.g.: oil, grease, etc.) to avoid surface contamination.
+All HDPE pipes shall be protected against damage during handling from supplier to fabrication yard and further to the final installation site.
+Special care shall be taken to seal surfaces of hdpe pipes fitting ends, and avoid contact with other materials (e.g.: oil, grease, etc.) to avoid surface contamination.